prof-rossetti/intro-to-databases/assignments/lab/data-visualization.md

-# Database Outputs (Data Vizualization) Lab Assignment
+# Database Outputs (Data Visualization) Lab Assignment

 You may use any data visualization tool or software to complete this assignment.